andy-byers/CalicoDB/doc/doc.md

     calicodb::Options::kLockNormal, // lock_mode
 };

-// Create or open a database at "/tmp/cats". calicodb::DB *db;
+// Create or open a database at the given path. calicodb::DB *db;
-s = calicodb::DB::open(options, "/tmp/cats", db);
+s = calicodb::DB::open(options, "/tmp/calicodb_cats_example", db);

 // Handle failure. s.message() provides a string representation of the status. if (!s.is_ok()) {